51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 ### Selecting the correct binary

-While the implementor is not expected to produce the CI/CD scripts that will create the final packages, attention must be given to how the final package will determine the correct native binary to use based on the current operating system.
+While the implementor is not expected to produce the CI/CD scripts that will create the final packages, The final package MUST have some mechanism to determine the correct native binary to use based on the current operating system.

 In some cases, this capability is built into the packaging infrastructure